 Since 2009, several environmental groups and industry associations have filed challenges in U.S. federal court to the EPA's issuance of the Vessel General Permit.
-The EPA issued a revised Vessel General Permit in 2011, and has stated that it expects to take final action with respect to the revised Vessel General Permit by November 2012.
+The EPA issued a final revised Vessel General Permit in March, 2013 with an effective date of December 19, 2013.